harsh-m-shah/filed_coding_test/README.md

 * I have used Singleton classes in the scenarios where only one-time object needs to be created and used many times in the application.
 * Marshmallow is used as a serializer as well as for validation of the data.
 * There are 4 endpoints for POST, PUT, DELETE and GET API.
 According to the file type given in the path, dynamically operations are executed.
+* Whole application is dockerized and docker-compose is used to manage the services.
 ## How to run the application
 ### Installing dependencies
 #### Docker